JordanL2/LargeIronSign/README.md

 ![How to make sign](screenshots/making.png)

 Place the sign, then right-click it and select the character it should display.
+You can also enable/disable the trim here.

 ![How to select character](screenshots/selection.png)